 Children and Adolescents: IV: 1 mg/kg/dose once weekly

 After calculating dose, round to the nearest whole vial to prepare infusion.
 Dilute in NS to a final volume of 250 mL (including volume of galsulfase).
 Slowly add galsulfase to infusion bag (use a low-protein binding container; compatibility in glass containers has not been studied).
-For patients ≤20 kg or with fluid restriction, the dose may be added to 100 mL NS (total volume is 100 mL is not necessary).
+For patients with fluid restriction, the dose may be added to 100 mL NS (total volume is 100 mL is not necessary).
 Gently rotate bag to distribute.
 Do not shake or agitate, do not use filter needle.

 IV: Infuse over at least 4 hours; infusions of a 250 mL total volume should begin at a rate of 6 mL/hour for the first hour, if tolerated, may increase the rate of infusion to 80 mL/hour for the remaining 3 hours.
 May extend infusion time up to 20 hours if infusion reactions occur.
-For patients weighing ≤20 kg or requiring fluid restriction, solutions of 100 mL may be used with the rate adjusted to infuse over at least 4 hours.
+For patients requiring fluid restriction, solutions of 100 mL may be used with the rate adjusted to infuse over at least 4 hours.
 Administer using infusion pump and PVC (low protein-binding) infusion set with in-line low protein-binding 0.2 micrometer filter.

 Premedicate with antihistamines (with or without antipyretics) 30 to 60 minutes prior to infusion.
 In case of infusion-related reactions, decrease infusion rate or temporarily discontinue.
 Discontinue immediately if severe reaction occurs.
 Patients requiring supplemental oxygen or CPAP during sleep should have these treatments readily available in case of infusion-related or antihistamine-induced reaction.